 Emil: Data driven website design is going to become bigger and better as businesses continue to tweak their online sales funnels to improve conversions based on the metrics they’re gathering.
 It really doesn’t matter what a website looks like, so long as it’s effective at converting.
 It just so happens that websites that look good generally convert better, but that’s a moot point.
 Design quickly, release, measure, and iterate often.
 Focus first on quality content, and only once you have it should you start to even consider design.

 If you’re looking for an actual design trend, isometric designs have been (and seemingly will continue to be) trending.
-As far as websites go, isometric designs tend to be cleaner, crisper, and more lightweight than those using more traditional photos, and even scale better so they provide better.
+As far as websites go, isometric designs tend to be cleaner, crisper, and more lightweight than those using more traditional photos, and even scale better on mobile devices so they’re a better choice for responsive websites.
 They don’t work for every industry, but they seem to be doing well in the tech and financial fields.

 Robert: How will web hosts need to adapt as website creation gets “easier” and more complex at the same time.
 Anyone can build a website, but there are a lot of emerging best practices that major companies will be looking to abide by.
 How can web hosts best serve these enterprise customers?

 Emil: Web hosts need to be active partners in their clients’ success if they want to see healthy renewal rates and sustained growth.
 This means being active mentors by providing solid onboarding and ongoing training where they can encourage best practices.
 Step by step wizards, informational articles, ebooks, LMS systems with video training, useful email newsletters, and regular social media tips & tricks are just a few ways of doing this today.
 These will benefit small and enterprise clients alike, with different tracks targeting specific customer segments.